 Alligation is important when you have to change the concentration of a solution, whether it is in liquid or solid form, to make a 3rd concentration.
 We require the appropriate volumes of solutions with specific concentrations to make a balanced solution.

-The alligation calculator estimates the alligation ratio, which tells you what ratio of the two concentrations should you use to obtain the intermediate concentration.
+The alligation calculator estimates the alligation ratio, which tells you what ratio of the two concentrations you should use to obtain the intermediate concentration.
 The calculator also calculates the volumes of these different ratios.

 We can represent the alligation method formula in the following form using different concentrations (conc.):